 Centered around total disconnection, you won’t find electronics such as televisions at Moose Head Ranch—the idea is to thoroughly immerse in serenity and nature.
-Riding groups are small and tailored to the needs and experience of families and individuals—along your Teton routes are river views and an abundance of wildlife.
+Riding groups are small and tailored to the needs and experiences of families and individuals—along your Teton routes are river views and an abundance of wildlife.
 Western yet excellently crafted meals are served, and the fresh salmon is something to get excited about.

 You’ve got to see a sunrise here, as well as the extensive terrain, from bridges to waterfall gorges, that are presented during riding excursions.
-Right up in the northwestern mountains of Wyoming, the ranch is quite close to Yellowstone.
+Right up in the northwestern mountains of Wyoming, the Crossed Sabres Ranch is quite close to Yellowstone.
 Ideal log structures give riders something to look forward to after a long day on the trails, and you might even be treated to a good ole fashioned rodeo.